-In praying, Nehemiah had a specific purpose in mind.
-Specific purpose, unshakeable commitment, total dependence of God, and understanding of God's promises directed this great leader to properly motivate his people.

-His exemplary faith in God is amply demonstrated in a risky approach to the Monarch, as he sought permission and commission to return to Jerusalem to rebuild the walls of the city.
+Nehemiah was totally dependence of God and understanding of God's promises to Israel and Jerusalem he prayed for four months for God to tell him what to do to help the suffering nation of Israel.
+God would have to direct this great leader to properly motivate his people.
+He took a great risk to approach the Monarch to get permission and a commission to return to Jerusalem to rebuild the walls of the city.
 Nehemiah must also have been aware of the problems he would face in Jerusalem both from enemies without and within.
-Remember that Jerusalem was always noted as "the rebellious city" and any direct request to rebuild the walls would pose a great danger to the Persian king.
 So Nehemiah wisely approached the King with a request to properly take care of the burial place of his fathers, something that would appeal to these pagan kings who like the Egyptians worshipped the dead and would go to great lengths to ensure a proper burial ceremony for their kindred.
 But in all this Nehemiah was confident that "...the hand of my God which was good upon me..."
 He was successful in his request to the king, and he headed for Jerusalem, with an armed escort provided by the King.